PeiqinZhuang/WildFish/README.md

 # Download:
-WildFish Dataset can be downloaded from [here](https://github.com/PeiqinZhuang/WildFish).
+WildFish dataset can be downloaded from [here](https://github.com/PeiqinZhuang/WildFish).
 All the setting in our paper can be found in the zip file.

 # Citing:
 ```